 PPE Hazard Assessments

-Personal protective equipment (PPE) is designed to protect people, and OSHA regulates the use of PPE in many workplaces.
-Worn to minimize exposure to hazards, PPE can help prevent injuries and illnesses - and even potentially save lives.
+Personal protective equipment (PPE) is designed to protect people on the job.
+Used in the workplace and regulated by OSHA, it is worn to reduce exposure to potential hazards.
+PPE can help prevent injuries and illnesses and potentially save personnel lives.

 In this article we provide a Free PPE Hazard Assessment Form along with information on why PPE Hazard Assessments are important and how to complete them.